elizabeth-poggie/2022-personal-website/_notes/negotiation.md

 - What is it that brought us into this situation?
 - How can we solve this problem?
 - What's the objective?

-## Guarantee Execution
-Using "How" questions is a gentler version of "No"

 ## Leverage
 - **Positive:** The ability to give someone what they want.
 When someone responds with "I want..." you have positive leverage